Demographics of Iran: Refugee population

 Iran hosts one of the largest refugee population in the world, with more than one million refugees, mostly from Afghanistan (80%) and Iraq (10%).
 Since 2006, Iranian officials have been working with the UNHCR and Afghan officials for their repatriation.
 Between 1979 and 1997, UNHCR spent more than US$1 billion on Afghan refugees in Pakistan but only $150 million on those in Iran.
 In 1999, the Iranian government estimated the cost of maintaining its refugee population at US$10 million per day, compared with the US$18 million UNHCR allocated for all of its operations in Iran in 1999.
 As of 2016, some 300,000 work permits have been issued for foreign nationals in Iran.

+In mid-2025, Iran's government ordered the mass deportation of undocumented Afghans, targeting an estimated 4 million migrants and refugees residing in the country.
+Iranian authorities expelled approximately 1.6 million undocumented Afghan migrants between January and October 2025.

 Emigration

-The term "Iranian citizens abroad" or " Iranian/Persian diaspora" refers to the Iranian people and their children born in Iran but living outside of Iran.
+The term "Iranian citizens abroad" or "Iranian/Persian diaspora" refers to the Iranian people and their children born in Iran but living outside of Iran.
 Migrant Iranian workers abroad remitted less than two billion dollars home in 2006.

-As of 2010, there are about four to five million Iranians living abroad, mostly in the United States, Canada, Europe, Persian Gulf States, Turkey, Australia and the broader Middle East.
+As of 2010, there are about 4–5 million Iranians living abroad, mostly in the United States, Canada, Europe, Persian Gulf States, Turkey, Australia and the broader Middle East.
 According to the 2000 Census and other independent surveys, there are an estimated 1 million Iranian-Americans living in the U.S., in particular, the Los Angeles area is estimated to be host to approximately 72,000 Iranians, earning the Westwood area of LA the nickname Tehrangeles.
 Other metropolises that have large Iranian populations include Dubai with 300,000 Iranians, Vancouver, London, Toronto, San Francisco Bay Area, Washington D.C., Buenos Aires, Mexico City, Stockholm, Berlin, Hamburg and Frankfurt.
 Their combined net worth is estimated to be $1.3 trillion.

 Note that this differs from the other Iranian peoples living in other areas of Greater Iran, who are of related ethnolinguistical family, speaking languages belonging to the Iranian languages which is a branch of Indo-European languages.

 People of Iranian ancestry

 Tats (Caucasus)

 The Tats are an Iranian people, presently living within Azerbaijan and Russia (mainly Southern Dagestan).
 The Tats are part of the indigenous peoples of Iranian origin in the Caucasus.

 Tats use the Tat language, a southwestern Iranian language and a variety of Persian Azerbaijani and Russian are also spoken.
 Tats are mainly Shia Muslims, with a significant Sunni Muslim minority.
-Likely the ancestors of modern Tats settled in South Caucasus when the Sassanid Empire from the 3rd to 7th centuries built cities and founded military garrisons to strengthen their positions in this region.
+Likely the ancestors of modern Tats settled in South Caucasus when the Sasanian Empire (224–651) built cities and founded military garrisons to strengthen their positions in the region.